solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

     }
 ```

-`invoke()` is built into Solana's runtime and is responsible for routing the
+`invoke()` is built into Safecoin's runtime and is responsible for routing the
 given instruction to the `token` program via the instruction's `program_id`
 field.